airyhq/airy/docs/api.md

 `POST /channels.available`

-A synchronous endpoint that makes a request to the source on behalf of the user to list all the channels that are available for connection.
+A synchronous endpoint that makes a request to the source on behalf of the user to list all the channels that are available.
+Some of those channels may already be connected, which is accounted for in the boolean field `connected`.
 Due to the nature of the request, response time may vary.

 **Sample Request**